hanabi/hanabi.github.io/docs/level-19.md

   - Red 2 and blue 2 are played on the stacks.
   - Alice clues Cathy number 4, which touches a red 4.
   - Bob blind-plays a blue 3 from his *Finesse Position*.
-  - Since 3 matches 4, Cathy knows she has the blue 4, and goes on to misplay red 4 as blue 4.
+  - Since 3 connects to 4, Cathy knows she has the blue 4, and goes on to misplay red 4 as blue 4.
   - Thus, Alice should not have given this clue.
-- However, what if someone else on the team already has the matching card?
+- However, what if someone else on the team already has the connecting card?
 In this situation, the clue can be given without fear: from *Good Touch Principle*, the clue recipient will know that it is a *Bluff* instead of a *Finesse*.
 - For example, in a 4-player game:
   - Red 2 and blue 2 are played on the stacks.
   - Alice clues Cathy number 4, which touches a red 4.
   - Bob blind-plays a blue 3 from his *Finesse Position*.
-  - Cathy's first thought is that since 3 matches 4, she must have the blue 4.
+  - Cathy's first thought is that since 3 connects to 4, she must have the blue 4.
 However, Cathy sees that Donald already has a clued blue 4 it in his hand.
 (The blue 4 just has a blue clue on it and the true identity of the card is not yet known to Donald.)
   - Cathy knows that she must **not** have the blue 4, because then Alice's clue would have violated *Good Touch Principle*.
 Cathy can reason that her 4 is instead some **other** *one-away-from-playable* 4.
 The only other valid *Bluff* target is the red 4 (because the only *one-away-from-playable* 4 is red 4).
 So, Cathy marks her number 4 card as a red 4, and discards.
   - Donald is surprised by Alice's clue.
-From Donald's perspective, Cathy should have misplayed the red 4 as the blue 4, since 3 matches 4.
+From Donald's perspective, Cathy should have misplayed the red 4 as the blue 4, since 3 connects to 4.
   - Since Cathy did not misplay, Donald can reason that **he** must have the blue 4.
 Donald marks the previously unknown blue card in his hand as blue 4.

 <br />